iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 **************************

 This text refers to candy (camera) application in /coderoot/iocom/examples/candy directory.
-All we want is to install to target computer is one file, application binary /coderoot/bin/linux/candy.
+All we want is to install to target computer is one file, application binary /coderoot/bin/linux/candy as /opt/organization/bin/linux/candy.
 Build candy project as release to create the binary.

 File permissions, owner and group.
 All files in installation package are owned by root.
 If binary needs to update software, set setuid bit for it needs to be set so it will